MicrosoftDocs/visualstudio-docs/docs/python/cpp-and-python.md

 features to make the API easier to use.
 - Low level system access modules: created to access lower-level features of the CPython runtime, the operating system, or the underlying hardware.

-In this topic we'll walk through building a C++ extension module for CPython that prints the first million digits of PI and calls it from Python code.
-To demonstrate the performance difference, we'll write the routine first in Python, then change it to C++.
+This topic walks through building a C++ extension module for CPython that computes a hyperbolic tangent and calls it from Python code.
+To demonstrate the performance difference, you'll create and test the routine first in Python.

-Note that there are other ways to work with C/C++ that what's shown here, as described in [alternative approaches](#alternative-approaches) at the end of this topic.
+The approach taken here is that for standard CPython extensions as described in the [Python documentation](https://docs.python.org/e/c-api/).
+A comparison between this and other means is described under [alternative approaches](#alternative-approaches) at the end of this topic.

 ## Prerequisites

 This walkthrough is written for Visual Studio 2017 Preview with both the **Desktop Development with C++** and **Python Development** workloads with their default options (such as Python 3.6 as the default interpreter).
-It is also necessary to select the **Visual C++ 14.0 Build Tools** under **Individual Components** in the Visual Studio installer.
-This is because Python (for Windows) is itself build with Visual Studio 2015 (version 14.0) and expects those tools be available when building an extension.

 See [Installing Python Support for Visual Studio](installation.md) for details, including using other versions of Visual Studio.
 If you install Python separately, be sure to select **Download debugging symbols** and **Download debug binaries** under **Advanced Options** in the installer.
 This makes sure that you have the necessary debug libraries available if you choose to do a debug build.